 As hot air blows over the evaporator coil condensation forms.
-The moisture drips into a drain pain that leads to the condensate drain line, that ideally ends up outside your home.
-On occasion you may find a drip (or leak) inside.
+The moisture drips into a drain pain that leads to the condensate drain line, which ideally ends up outside your home.
+On occasion, you may find a drip (or leak) inside.
 Let’s explore some reasons why.

-As discussed in an earlier blog (hyper link to air filter blog), it is important to change your air filters every 60 days to keep your system clean and running efficiently.
-If the filter gets dirty and blocks the air flow it can cause the coil to freeze, and as the coil melts the dripping water can create a leak.
+As discussed in an earlier blog, it is important to change your air filters every 60 days to keep your system clean and running efficiently.
+If the filter gets dirty and blocks the airflow it can cause the coil to freeze, and as the coil melts the dripping water can create a leak.

 Finally, it is possible your refrigerant is low and creating a mess by freezing up the coil.
 If your home comfort system isn’t maintaining a comfortable temperature check the refrigerant levels.
 If you hear unusual sounds (bubbling or hissing) it is time to call the professionals you trust to check for a leak.

-Call the professionals you trust if you suspect a leak in your AC unit.
-Evolve Services 702.809.6617.
+Call the professionals you trust if you suspect a leak in your AC unit, Evolve Services, at (702) 664-8859.